Hosted MCP tools in Microsoft Agent Framework

 A few things that catch people out when moving from local to hosted MCP.

 Errors look different.
 With a local stdio server, a misconfigured command produces a familiar Python FileNotFoundError.
-With a hosted server, the same problem results in a Foundry-side error that surfaces during the run as an opaque tool failure.
+With a hosted server, the same problem produces a Foundry-side error that surfaces in the run as an opaque tool failure.
 When debugging hosted MCP, the first place to look is Foundry’s own logs and traces, not your application’s stack trace.

-Regional and tenant scope matters.
-A hosted MCP server is registered to a Foundry project; an agent can only use servers registered in that project.
-If you have agents across multiple projects or regions, expect to register the server in each.
+Project scope matters.
+A hosted MCP server is configured against a Foundry project; the agent that uses it must run against that same project.
+If you have agents in multiple projects, register or reference the server in each one.
 This is usually fine for governance reasons, but it surprises teams that expect a single global MCP catalog.

 Authentication failures during tool invocation become an admin-side problem rather than a deploy-side problem.
 With local MCP, you fix the env var and redeploy.
-With hosted MCP, you fix the credential in Foundry’s secret store, and the next run picks it up.
+With hosted MCP, you fix the credential or the connection in Foundry and the next run picks it up.
 The faster path is sometimes also the harder one to discover, especially when more than one team is involved.

 Finally, hosted MCP can mask code-only debuggability.
 When a tool call fails, the local case lets you pdb straight into the call; the hosted case puts a network and a service between your code and the failure.
 For tricky bugs in a tool, it is sometimes worth temporarily switching the same MCP server to the local pattern and reproducing the issue locally before fixing it for the hosted case.